nathan-folsom/jotai-composition/src/article.md

 3. Search Input (`Search`): Modifies state depending on user input.
 4. List Item (`ListItem`): Reads and modifies state on user selection.

-Breaking things up in this way creates some additional overhead, but provides significant advantages in terms of code cleanliness as the component becomes more complex.
-Here's what the composition looks like at the top level:
+Breaking things up in this way creates some additional overhead, but provides significant improvements in code cleanliness as the component becomes more complex.
+Here's what the composition looks like:

     <Picker options={items}>
       {state => (